 You will then take you to the subsite page.
 Click on CREATE NEW SUBSITE.

 Here you can name the site, and give it an easy web address such as myfirstsubsite or a name relevant to you.
 It will then immediately become reachable at e.g. sporty.co.nz/myfirstsubsite (in NZ) or sporty.com.au/myfirstsubsite (in AU).

 Note: If you have your own web address set, such as www.abc.com and you give the subsite an address of e.g. myfirstsubsite, it will automatically become reachable at www.abc.com/myfirstsubsite after a few hours (after web caching has cleared).

 Click Submit when finished.

-Your sub-site has now been created.
-Note that it will inherit placeholder widgets along with styling consistent to your main website, but you can change these elements locally on the subsite if you wish and these changes will not impact your main website.
+Your subsite has now been created.
+It will inherit the background and header from the main site for consistency, but you can change these elements locally on the subsite if you wish and these changes will not impact your main website.